vendia/examples/demos/finserv-and-insurance/simple-loan-marketplace/README.md

 ### Explore Data using Entity Explorer
 You can view data using the Entity Explorer view from either node in the Uni.

+**NOTE:** Vendia's security model allows users to see Unis and nodes they have access to.
+You are able to work with either node because both nodes were created with the same user.

 1. Click `Entity Explorer` on either node
 1. View both `Loan` items
     1. Columns allow sorting